Amey-Thakur/WEB-DESIGNING-LAB/README.md

 </div>

-> [!NOTE]
-> **Documentation Standard**: All laboratory experiments have been meticulously refined to include standardized authorship headers and comprehensive inline comments.
-This documentation serves to clarify both the structural markup and the complex server-side logic implemented throughout the course.

 > [!IMPORTANT]
 > **Experimental Setup**: To execute the server-side logic (Experiments 6-9), a local PHP environment such as **XAMPP**, **WAMP**, or **MAMP** is required.
 Ensure your local MySQL server is configured with a database named `filly` to synchronize with the connection strings provided in the source code.